 As it turns out, the same technologies that create digital divides and opportunity gaps also have a part to play in closing them.
 Technology can provide anytime, anywhere access to digital learning and essential information, accelerate the impact of interventions, and open doors to new opportunities.
-But creating and scaling solutions to the gaps identified earlier in this paper requires a nuanced understanding of the needs of learnerworkers, to be able to provide the right level of support to effectively meet their goals.
-Many digital learning, employment, and other initiatives aiming to use technology to better serve low-income adults have failed to meet their intended outcomes as they did not sufficiently understand the supports many learner-workers would need for accessing the internet and technology devices and learning to navigate technology programs or solutions.
-Or if they did understand them, they failed to make supports sufficiently accessible.
+But creating and scaling solutions to the gaps identified earlier in this paper requires a nuanced understanding of the needs of learnerworkers so as to be able to provide the right level of support to effectively meet their goals.
+Many digital learning, employment, and other initiatives aiming to use technology to better serve low-income adults have not met their intended outcomes as they did not sufficiently understand the supports many learner-workers would need.
+Or if they did understand them, they have failed to make supports sufficiently accessible to help learner-workers access the internet and navigate the devices and intended technology solutions.